Great Siege of Malta: Capture of Fort St. Elmo

 The Turks attacked the damaged walls on June 10 and 15, and made an all-out assault on June 16, during which even the slave and hired galley oarsmen housed in St Elmo, as well as the native Maltese soldiers, reportedly fought and died "almost as bravely as the Knights themselves."
 Two days later, Dragut was seen in a trench cannon emplacement arguing with the Turkish gunners about their level of fire.
-At Dragut's insistence a cannon's aim was lowered, but the aim was too low, and when fired its ball detached part of the trench, which hit Dragut in the head, killing him, (although according to Bosio, it was a lucky shot from Fort St. Angelo that mortally wounded him).
-During the siege, a Turk planted his standard (flag) on the rampart.
-However, it was taken away by Captain Gonzalo de Medrano, who cut down the Turk and at the same moment, received a mortal wound from an arquebuse to the head.
+At Dragut's insistence a cannon's aim was lowered, but the aim was too low, and when fired its ball detached part of the trench, which hit Dragut in the head, killing him According to an alternate version by chronicler Bosio, it was a lucky shot by Spanish artillerymen from the Fort St. Angelo that mortally wounded Dragut.
+During the siege, a Turk planted his standard on the rampart.
+However, it was taken away by Captain Gonzalo de Medrano, who cut down the Turk and at the same moment received a mortal wound from an arquebus to the head.

 Finally, on 23 June, the Turks seized what was left of Fort St. Elmo.
 They killed all the defenders, totaling over 1,500 men, but spared nine Knights whom the Corsairs had captured.
 A small number of Maltese managed to escape by swimming across the harbour.

 Although the Turks did succeed in capturing St. Elmo, allowing Piyale to anchor his fleet in Marsamxett, the siege of Fort St. Elmo had cost the Turks at least 6,000 men, including half of their Janissaries.

 Mustafa had the bodies of the knights decapitated and their bodies floated across the bay on mock crucifixes.
 In response, de Valette beheaded all his Turkish prisoners, loaded their heads into his cannons, and fired them into the Turkish camp.

 Panic

 By this time, word of the siege was spreading.
 As soldiers and adventurers gathered in Sicily for Don Garcia's relief, panic spread as well.
 There can be little doubt that the stakes were high, perhaps higher than at any other time in the contest between the Ottoman Empire and Europe.
-Queen Elizabeth I of England wrote:

-If the Turks should prevail against the Isle of Malta, it is uncertain what further peril might follow to the rest of Christendom.
+Queen Elizabeth I of England wrote, "If the Turks should prevail against the Isle of Malta, it is uncertain what further peril might follow to the rest of Christendom."

 All contemporary sources indicate the Turks intended to proceed to the Tunisian fortress of La Goletta and wrest it from the Spaniards, and Suleiman had also spoken of invading Europe through Italy.

 However, modern scholars tend to disagree with this interpretation of the siege's importance.
-H.J.A.
-Sire, a historian who has written a history of the Order, is of the opinion that the siege represented an overextension of Ottoman forces, and argues that if the island had fallen, it would have quickly been retaken by a massive Spanish counterattack.
+Henry Sire, a historian who has written a history of the Order, is of the opinion that the siege represented an overextension of Ottoman forces, and argues that if the island had fallen, it would have quickly been retaken by a massive Spanish counterattack.
+At the time, Philip II indeed considered that reconquering Malta might be easier than defending it.